opendocsg/opendoc-supreme-court-judgements/2019_SGHC_118/report.md

 50     Order 32 rule 6 provides that the court may “set aside an order made _ex parte_”.
 The RAS1 Appellant submitted that O 32 r 6 permits not just the party against whom the order was served, but also affected third parties, to apply to set aside an order made _ex parte_: _Singapore Civil Procedure 2017_ vol 1 (Foo Chee Hock gen ed) (Sweet & Maxwell, 2017) at para 32/6/5; _Chan Lung Kien v Chan Shwe Ching_ at \[11\].
 The RAS1 Appellant argued that the banks would have no interest in challenging any production order issued against them.

 51     The RAS1 Appellant also relied on the common law principle that an affected party has the right to apply to discharge or vary an order of court especially if the order was obtained _ex parte_.
-The RAS1 Appellant relied on the rule of statutory interpretation that Parliament will not be taken to have abrogated rights at common law unless that is made express or is to be implied as a matter of necessity: see _Goldring Timothy Nicholas and others v Public Prosecutor_ at \[51\].[\[note: 15\]](#Ftn_15)
+The RAS1 Appellant relied on the rule of statutory interpretation that Parliament will not be taken to have abrogated rights at common law unless that is made express or is to be implied as a matter of necessity: see _Goldring Timothy Nicholas and others v Public Prosecutor_ at \[51\].[^15]

 52     In my view, O 89B r 2(2) is clear.
 Only the person required to comply with the production order may apply to discharge or vary the order.
 It therefore displaces the common law principle relied upon by the RAS1 Appellant.
 Further, as O 89B r 2(2) is a provision that applies specifically to production orders made _ex parte_ under the MACMA, it also displaces O 32 r 6 which is a provision of general application: see _Tan Cheng Bock v Attorney-General_ at \[40\].

 53     The RAS Appellants argued that the use of the word “may” in O 89B r 2(2) meant that an application to discharge or vary a production order was not restricted to the person required to comply with the production order.
 I disagreed.
 The use of the word “may” simply meant that the person required to comply with the production order had an option whether to make the application or not.
 It did not imply that any person could apply for discharge or variation.

-54     Mr Zhuang WenXiong, who appeared as young _amicus curiae_, submitted that a production order under the MACMA against a bank or financial institution had the effect of piercing banking secrecy.[\[note: 16\]](#Ftn_16) Therefore, he argued, an account holder should have standing to apply to set aside or vary a production order that has been made against a bank or financial institution in connection with his accounts.
+54     Mr Zhuang WenXiong, who appeared as young _amicus curiae_, submitted that a production order under the MACMA against a bank or financial institution had the effect of piercing banking secrecy.[^16] Therefore, he argued, an account holder should have standing to apply to set aside or vary a production order that has been made against a bank or financial institution in connection with his accounts.
 However, it was clear that compliance with a production order would not breach banking secrecy.
 I did not see why the issuance of a production order under the MACMA against a bank should therefore mean that the account holder must have standing to challenge the order, when O 89B r 2(2) does not give the account holder such a right.

-55     Mr Zhuang also submitted that in practice, banks may not always be incentivised to challenge production orders issued against them.[\[note: 17\]](#Ftn_17) That may be so.
+55     Mr Zhuang also submitted that in practice, banks may not always be incentivised to challenge production orders issued against them.[^17] That may be so.
 However, the fact of the matter remained that statutorily, O 89B r 2(2) has made it clear that only the person required to comply with the production order may apply to discharge or vary it.

-56     Mr Zhuang further submitted that the Rules regulate procedure and cannot confer substantive rights.[\[note: 18\]](#Ftn_18) That is correct as a general principle.
+56     Mr Zhuang further submitted that the Rules regulate procedure and cannot confer substantive rights.[^18] That is correct as a general principle.
 However, in the present case, O 89B r 2(2) was enacted pursuant to s 23(7) of the MACMA, which expressly states that the Rules may provide for the discharge and variation of production orders.
 In my view, O 89B r 2(2) should be given its full effect.
 I noted also that there is nothing in the MACMA that can be said to be inconsistent with O 89B r 2(2).

 57     Moreover, the interpretation that I have given to O 89 r 2(2) was also consistent with the fact that applications for productions orders under the MACMA have to do with criminal matters.
 The investigating agency must be free to carry out its investigations and seek evidence or information from anyone who might possess such evidence or information.
 I could not see any reason why any other person (including the target of the investigations and, where the information relates to bank accounts, the account holder) should be entitled to information as to who the investigating agency has approached in the course of its investigations, much less what evidence or information has been obtained from those persons.